sigurpol/papi-polkadot-populate/README.md

 bun run index.ts --seed "your seed phrase" --pools 3 --hybrid-stakers 10 --dry-run
 ```

+### Pool Performance Optimizations

+**Sequential Processing (Optimized for Chain Limits):**

+- **Pool Creation**: Creates pools one by one with proper error handling and retry logic
+- **Member Operations**: Sequential member funding and pool joining with round-robin pool distribution
+- **Hybrid Operations**: Combines pool joining + solo staking + nomination in atomic transactions per account

+**Chain Limits Compliance:**

+- **Validates before execution**: Checks all limits against live chain parameters before starting
+- **Realistic scenarios**: Optimized for actual chain constraints (16 pools, 32 members per pool on Paseo)
+- **Early error detection**: Exits with clear guidance if limits would be exceeded

+**Fire-and-Forget Mode:**

+- Use `--no-wait` for maximum throughput (transactions submitted without waiting for confirmation)
+- Sequential transaction submission with immediate return (no blocking on finalization)
+- Ideal for operations within chain limits where individual transaction confirmation isn't critical

 ### Pool Behavior Details

 **Pool Creation:**

-- Each pool is created with the specified stake amount
+- Each pool is created sequentially with the specified stake amount and proper error handling
 - Pool creator account serves as root, nominator, and bouncer
 - Commission is set during pool creation
-- Pool IDs are assigned sequentially by the chain
+- Pool IDs are assigned sequentially by the chain and automatically detected
+- Validates against chain limits (MaxPools) before starting

 **Member Distribution:**

-- Members are distributed evenly across newly created pools within the same command
+- Members are distributed evenly across newly created pools using round-robin distribution
 - Members can only be created when pools are also being created (--pools required with --pool-members)
 - Each member account is funded with stake amount + buffer
 - Members automatically join their assigned pool after funding
+- Validates against MaxPoolMembersPerPool and MaxPoolMembers limits

 **Hybrid Staking:**

 - Hybrid accounts are funded with both pool stake and solo stake amounts
 - Hybrid stakers can only be created when pools are also being created (--pools required with --hybrid-stakers)
 - First joins a newly created pool, then bonds and nominates as solo staker
-- Uses batch transactions for atomic execution
+- Operations executed sequentially with proper error handling
-- Nominates random validators for solo staking portion
+- Nominates validators using round-robin selection for solo staking portion
+- Counted as pool members for MaxPoolMembers limit validation

 **Error Handling:**